opentofu/opentofu.org/blog/2023-09-05-the-opentofu-fork-is-now-available.md

 ---
 title: The OpenTofu fork is now available!
-slug: the-opentf-fork-is-now-available
+slug: the-opentofu-fork-is-now-available
-image: /img/blog/opentofu.png
+image: /img/blog/fork-release.png
 ---

-Four weeks ago, HashiCorp switched Terraform from an open source license to the Business Source License (BSL); three weeks ago, we released the [OpenTofu manifesto](https://opentf.org/), asking HashiCorp to switch back to an open source license; two weeks ago, with no response from HashiCorp, we [created a private fork of Terraform](https://opentf.org/announcement) and said we'd make it public in 1-2 weeks; and today, as promised, we're happy to announce that **the OpenTofu repository is now publicly available at** [github.com/opentffoundation/opentf](https://github.com/opentffoundation/opentf)!
+Four weeks ago, HashiCorp switched Terraform from an open source license to the Business Source License (BSL); three weeks ago, we released the [OpenTofu manifesto](/manifesto), asking HashiCorp to switch back to an open source license; two weeks ago, with no response from HashiCorp, we [created a private fork of Terraform](/blog/opentofu-announces-fork-of-terraform) and said we'd make it public in 1-2 weeks; and today, as promised, we're happy to announce that **the OpenTofu repository is now publicly available at** [github.com/opentffoundation/opentf](https://github.com/opentffoundation/opentf)!

 <!--truncate-->